Communication and Technology

 Choose an official name

 Keep in mind the COMMIT network’s stance on using “IBL” in your name.
-From the perspective of the COMMIT network, one main reason to avoid IBL in your regional name is that it may imply that your scope is more narrow than you intend.
+From the perspective of the COMMIT Network, one main reason to avoid IBL in your regional name is that it may imply that your scope is more narrow than you intend.
+Consider using IBME in your name.

 Pronounceable acronyms are kind of fun.
 Play around with different letters and see what you can come up with!

-Make sure corresponding internet identifiers are available: e.g. google account / gmail address, web domain (at a good price!), google group, twitter account, twitter hashtag.
+Make sure corresponding internet identifiers are available: e.g. google account / gmail address, web domain (at a good price!), google group, social media account, hashtag.

 Make a google account for your group